Koenkk/zigbee2mqtt.io/docs/devices/ZB-TTS01.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
 ## Notes

-## Because this speaker can only convert Chinese, only the Chinese version of the protocol instructions is provided.

 ### 输入内容

 |              | 格式                                         | 备注                                                         |